-The command is also used to control the behaviour of the unstructured triangulator.
-This unstructured mesher [14] uses the tree parameters alpha, beta, nadapt for mesh-control.
+The command is also used to control the behaviour of the surface mesh generator for unstructured triangles.
+This mesher [15] uses the tree parameters alpha, beta, nadapt for mesh-control.
 Current default is 0.4 for alpha and beta and 4 for nadapt.

-The mesh generator is able to use multiple cores (threads).
+The surface mesh generator is able to use multiple cores (threads).
 Per default the mesher uses only one thread because only in this case the mesh numbering is reproducable.
 But since the surface meshing of a CAD geometry can be very time consumable a default of a certain number of threads is used when the model is opened in the auto mode (cgx -a file).
 The actual number of threads is listed with the command "prnt info".
 This defaults can be changed in the cgx.h file (NTHREADS).
-When using asgn thrds 8 the next mesh generation will use 8 threads and when saving the geometry this command is stored as well.
+When using the next mesh generation will use 8 threads and when saving the geometry this command is stored as well.
 The user might use this command to store his personal number of threads in the ".cgx" file in his home directory.